 Rockyfoot: Newfoundland’s Krampus

-I remember one childhood Christmas Eve when I couldn’t get to sleep — not because I was excited; I was terrified.
-Of Santa.
+I vividly remember one childhood Christmas Eve when I couldn’t get to sleep — not because I was excited, but because I was terrified… of Santa.

-40 years later, I still sympathize with 6 year-old me.
+Forty-some years later, I still sympathize with six-year-old me.

 Santa had been watching me — no, judging me — for weeks, and on that very night he was going to be in my house.
-I was certain I’d wake to see his silhouette in my bedroom door as he completed his final tally of my naughty-to-nice ratio.
+I was certain I’d wake to find his silhouette in my bedroom doorway as he completed his final tally of my naughty-to-nice ratio.
 It was a scary thought.

 Krampus